isaacnmm/pestpolicy-hugo2XX/content/posts/are-trampolines-good-for-obese-people/index.md

 Furthermore, exercising on a trampoline is more effective than walking.
 Although both walking and rebounding on a trampoline are low-impact exercises.
 Rebounding is more effective at burning calories and keeping fit.
 Youll use less energy and still burn more fat jumping.

-A recent [study](http://article.sapub. org/10.
-5923. j. sports.
-20160601.
-01. html) has shown that rebounding or exercising on a trampoline is effective at burning 50% more fat and improving aerobic fitness than running.
+A recent [study](http://article.sapub.org/10.5923.j.sports.20160601.01.html)has shown that rebounding or exercising on a trampoline is effective at burning 50% more fat and improving aerobic fitness than running.
 The study further revealed that regular rebounding increases vertical jumping ability.

 Therefore, obese, fat, and overweight people who exercise on the trampoline regularly are highly likely to register positive results.
 The low-impact workout ensures that they have a fun way of burning calories and keeping fit.